In this Article

 |Rapid increase, extremely watery||Abnormal||Possible amniotic fluid leak|

 Another very important concern is differentiating between increased vaginal discharge during pregnancy and leaking amniotic fluid.
-If you are not at 37 weeks yet and notice a rapid increase in the discharge or if it becomes very watery, then this may be a sign of pre-term labour and needs to be brought to the attention of your doctor immediately.
+If you are not at 37 weeks yet and notice a rapid increase in discharge feel tha the discharge has become watery, it may be a sign of pre-term labour and needs to be brought to the attention of your doctor immediately.

 Abnormal vaginal discharge during pregnancy should be identified and treated as soon as possible because some vaginal infections are linked to a higher risk of miscarriage or premature delivery.

 Thrush or a yeast infection does not increase the risk during pregnancy but can be extremely uncomfortable.

 The treatment that you undergo for abnormal vaginal discharge will depend on the cause of the abnormal discharge.
 For example, thrush or yeast infections are usually treated with anti-fungal medications, creams or gels.
 Bacterial vaginosis is treated with antibiotic pills or with creams.
 A drug called metronidazole or tinidazole is usually prescribed to treat trichomoniasis.
 However, it is very important that you do not ignore an instance of abnormal discharge or self-medicate in case of a suspected vaginal infection, as it could be risky for the foetus.

 While some cases of vaginal discharge might indicate something abnormal, there are some steps that you can take to tackle the problem and make yourself more comfortable.

 Here’s a guide on handling vaginal discharge during pregnancy and how to get rid of smelly discharge:

 - Keep your outer genital area or vulva clean and dry.